Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

 20. When the role finishes creating, select **Assign role** and assign the role to your second user, select **Add** and, select **Save**.
 21. Return to the browser where you're logged in as the second user.
 Ensure you're still on the page where the lakehouse is open.
 Refresh the browser.
 22. Select the **publicholidays** table and wait for the data to load.
 Only the data in the publicholidays table is accessible to the user because the user was assigned to the custom OneLake data access role.
 The role permits them to see only the data in the publicholidays table, not data in any of the other tables, files, or folders.

+## Review

+In this lab, you learned how to:

+- Create and manage a lakehouse in Microsoft Fabric.

+- Ingest data into a lakehouse using a Dataflow Gen2.

+- Query lakehouse data using a Spark notebook.

+- Monitor and track activity execution history through the monitoring hub.

+- Apply filters and customize columns to optimize the monitoring experience.

+## Now, click on Next from the lower right corner to move on to the next lab.